osnr/rpi-bitbang-ethernet/README.md

 TCP!

-Cleaner code!

-I think it would be cool to make a radically small OS with graphics, networking, etc, where you just dedicate a core to each of them and have it bit-bang.
-No complicated peripheral setup code.
+I think it would be cool to make a radically small OS with graphics, networking, etc, where you just dedicate a core to bit-bang each of them.
+All the parts of computing that are interesting and fun without any of the boring and complicated peripheral setup code.